 Emergency Online Safety Action Plan

-This is the most important lesson in this course.
+This is one of the most important lessons in this course.

-If you are reading this because something serious has happened online, pause for a moment.
+If you are reading this because something serious has happened online, stop for a moment.

 You are safe right now.